15 MOUNTAIN DOG BREEDS [SIMILARITIES AND DIFFERENCES]

 The Pyrenean Mountain Dog

-The Pyrenean Mountain Dog (or Patou) is a large ball of fur that is reminiscent of a teddy bear or a stuffed animal.
+The Pyrenean Mountain Dog (or Patou) is a large ball of fur reminiscent of a teddy bear or a stuffed animal.
 Born as his name suggests in the Franco-Spanish Pyrenees mountain range, he is said to be descended from dogs from Asia Minor who arrived in the region around 5000 years ago.

 The Abruzzo Shepherd